ExpressLRS/Docs/docs/quick-start/receivers/firmware-version.md

 <hr />

-Once you have determined the firmware version that's currently flashed into your Transmitter module, you can now decide to whether keep using it as is or update to the latest version.
+Once you have determined the firmware version that's currently flashed into your Receiver, you can now decide to whether keep using it as is or update to the latest version.

 !!!
 Info "Versioning Scheme"
     The ExpressLRS Firmware Versioning scheme is based on the [semantic versioning scheme](https://semver.org/).